Carrington Pump House: Heritage listing

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Hydraulic Engine House and Crane Bases Nos.
 7, 8, 9 and 10 are of state heritage significance for their historical values.
 As relics of an industrial wonder of their age, they demonstrate ninety years of the development of port infrastructure in support of coal exports, one of the trades upon which the economic development of NSW depends.
 The first of their kind in Australia, they demonstrate the significance of the port of Newcastle to the colonial economy.
 They are intimately associated with the nineteenth century Public Works Department scheme for the transformation of Port Hunter from a swampy estuary into the largest coal port of the Southern Hemisphere, and a mainstay of the NSW coal mining industry.
 While the Engine House has been altered through the removal of plant, and three of the crane bases have been reused, they otherwise remain sufficiently intact to be fully legible to diverse audiences.
 The crane bases are associated with the original order for four hydraulic cranes, and are readily distinguished by their square shape.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 The Hydraulic Engine House and Crane Bases Nos.
 7, 8, 9 and 10 are of state heritage significance in providing evidence as to the progress of the architectural and engineering professions in NSW between the 1870s and the 1960s.
-In demonstrating the introduction into NSW of hydraulic coal loading technology they are strongly associated with engineers Edward Orpen Moriarty and Cecil Darley, and the Harbours and Rivers Branch of the Department of Public Works; with engineer John Whitton of the NSWGR; with Harbours and Rivers engineer Percy Allan and NSWGR Chief Electrical Engineer Orlando Brain; potentially with James Barnet and Edmund Spencer of the Colonial Architect's Branch of the PWD; and especially with Sir W.G.
-Armstrong and Co.
-Ltd (Engine House and Crane Bases) and Cowans, Sheldon and Co.
-Ltd (Auxiliary Engine House/dynamo room), engineering companies of world importance.
+In demonstrating the introduction into NSW of hydraulic coal loading technology they are strongly associated with engineers Edward Orpen Moriarty and Cecil Darley, and the Harbours and Rivers Branch of the Department of Public Works; with engineer John Whitton of the NSWGR; with Harbours and Rivers engineer Percy Allan and NSWGR Chief Electrical Engineer Orlando Brain; potentially with James Barnet and Edmund Spencer of the Colonial Architect's Branch of the PWD; and especially with Armstrong Whitworth (Engine House and Crane Bases) and Cowans, Sheldon & Company (Auxiliary Engine House/dynamo room), engineering companies of world importance.
 They also have a special association with the public and private sector workers who constructed, operated and maintained the Bullock Island coal handling complex.